Heng Vong Bunchhat

-Heng Vong Bunchhat (ហេង វង្សប៊ុនឆាត) is a Cambodian lawyer, who is a Senior Adviser to the Government most famous for setting up the Khmer Rouge Tribunal.
-He was the candidate nominated by the Royal Government of Cambodia for election to the International Criminal Court in 2003.
+Heng Vong Bunchhat (ហេង វង្សប៊ុនឆាត) is a Cambodian lawyer, who is a senior adviser to the Government best known for setting up the Khmer Rouge Tribunal.
+He was nominated by the Royal Government of Cambodia for election to the International Criminal Court in 2003.
 He is considered as the father of the Constitution of Cambodia, having drafted both the republican Constitution of 1974 and the royalist Constitution of 1993.

 Biography

 Heng Vong Bunchhat was born to a wealthy family in Phnom Penh Cambodia on June 17, 1943.

-He left for France in 1959 at age 16 to study at a high school in Sens., In 1970, Heng Vong Bunchhat earned a doctorate in law from the Paris-Sorbonne University in France and returned to Cambodia where he become dean of the faculty of law of the Royal University of Law and Economics in the 1970s.
+He left for France in 1959 at age 16 to study at a high school in Sens.
+In 1970, Heng Vong Bunchhat earned a doctorate in law from the Paris-Sorbonne University in France and returned to Cambodia where he became dean of the faculty of law of the Royal University of Law and Economics in the 1970s.
 He was responsible for drafting the Constitution of the Khmer Republic in 1974.

 He fled the horrors of the Khmer Rouge and found refuge in France, where he became a professor of constitutional law and administrative law at faculty of law of the University of Toulouse.

 Heng Vong Buncchat joined the Liberal Democratic Party of Sak Sutsakhan, an offshoot of Son Sann's Khmer People's National Liberation Front, and he directed their campaign during the general election of 1992-1993.
 After their defeat, Buncchat rallied the Cambodian People's Party and became depute minister of Higher Education.

 In 1992, as poaching and tree-logging went wild in post-War Cambodia, Buncchat was jointly appointed by Hun Sen and Rannaridh in 1994 on the national permanent commission for coordinating privatization and the promotion of rubber plantations.
 Buncchat believed a forestry law would set up a tracking system to monitor logging, impose stiff penalties on offenders and create a fund to replant deforested areas, however, deforestation continued at a rapid rate during that time in Cambodia.

 Along with Minister of Justice Chem Snguon, Bunchhat was one the main experts who drafted the Constitution of the Kingdom of Cambodia between June and August 1993, and functioned as the legal draftsman in drafting the laws and regulations for the Government of Cambodia, as Secretary of State for Justice and personal legal advisor to Hun Sen. However, he suddenly resigned from his office in February 1993 after joining the royalist party FUNCINPEC in December 1993.